MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ## Type inference

 The default type of variables extracted using the @ operator, as well as the variables extracted from lists using the Lookup operation, is *String*.
-The extracted type may change depending on the lookup context.
+The inferred type may change depending on the context.
 For example:

 -	In the expression WHEN @isEmailValidated, @isEmailValidated is interpreted as a Boolean value.
 -	In the expression @riskScore > 500, @riskScore is interpreted as a Double value.
 - In the expression @creationDate.Year < DateTime.UtcNow.Year, @creationDate is interpreted as a DateTime value.

-You can specify the type of a variable you want by using a [type casting operator](fpl-lang-ref.md#type-casting-operators).
+You can also specify the type of a variable by using a [type casting operator](fpl-lang-ref.md#type-casting-operators).

 ## Using lists in rules